Ambrose Barlow: Hagiography and relics

 Challoner (see below) compiled Barlow's biography from two manuscripts belonging to St Gregory's Monastery, one of which was written by his brother Rudesind Barlow, president of the English Benedictine Congregation.
-A third manuscript, titled "The Apostolical Life of Ambrose Barlow", was written by one of his pupils for Rudesind Barlow, and is in the John Rylands Library, Manchester; it has been printed by the Chetham Society.
+A third manuscript, titled "The Apostolical Life of Ambrose Barlow", was written by one of his pupils for Rudesind Barlow and is in the John Rylands Library, Manchester; the Chetham Society has printed it.

 Two portraits of Barlow and one of his father, Sir Alexander, are known to exist.

 Several relics of Ambrose are also preserved: